microbit-foundation/python-editor-v3/README.md

 ## Building and running the editor

 1. Ensure you have a working Node.js environment.
-We recommend using the LTS version of Node.
+We recommend using the LTS version of Node and NPM 8+.
 2. Checkout this repository.
 3. Install the dependencies via `npm install`.
 4. Choose from the NPM scripts documented below.